JesacaLin/JesacaLin/README.md

   <br>

 - 🐯 My current passion project is Dev Kitty, a full stack interview prep application for fellow developers. 👉 [Here](https://github.com/JesacaLin/dev-kitty)

+- 😃 Open to freelance and full-time opportunities in web development.
+Get in touch!

-- 📚 At the moment I'm learning TypeScript and React.
+- 📚 Currently learning TypeScript and React.

 - ❓ Ask me how my HackerRank 30 Days of Code journey is going...
 Please bring popcorn!